PopcornTimeCommunity/desktop/README.md

 Optionally, you may simply run `./make_popcorn.sh` if you are on a linux or mac based operating system.

-Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md)

 <a name="community"></a>
 ## Community